-Under Executive Rule No. 9 of Law No. 2 of 2008, investment companies and banks that manage portfolios or funds, or act as custodians, are required to deduct 15% of dividends and profits of foreign companies and deposit the same with the tax department within 30 days from the date of deduction together with a listing of all amounts deducted against each company separately.
+Executive Rule No. 9 of Law No. 2 of 2008, provides that investment companies and banks that manage portfolios or funds, or act as custodians, are required to deduct 15% of dividends and profits of foreign companies and deposit the same with the tax department within 30 days of the date of deduction, together with a listing of all amounts deducted against each company separately.
+However, as per Ministerial Order No. 2028 of January 3, 2016 and letter No.1264 dated January 12, 2016, any dividends issued from profits relating to periods prior to November 10, 2015 shall be subject to 15% WHT, even if the actual declaration of dividend was made after November 10, 2015.
+However, dividends declared from profits earned after November 10, 2015 shall not be subject to 15% WHT.